 It is clear, therefore, that schools have some way to go before an 'e-mail culture' becomes as established as it already is in many commercial companies and academic institutions.
-This was evident not only from the interviews and observations, but also in the email communications between the strand 3 team and schools.
+This was evident not only from the interviews and observations, but also in the e-mail communications between the study team and schools.
 Teachers often apologised that they 'hadn't looked at' their e-mail box for several days.

-17.3 Use of the Internet
+8.3 Use of the Internet